-The Career Development Office is responsible for maintaining all field placement records and ensuring that all faculty supervisors maintain regular contact with site supervisors and students in accordance with ABA Standard 304.
-See Appendix E for the reminder email faculty will receive each quarter about taking notes of correspondence with site supervisors and students and the Career Development Office's role in maintaining such records.
+The Registrar's Office is responsible for maintaining all field placement records and ensuring that all faculty supervisors maintain regular contact with site supervisors and students in accordance with ABA Standard 304.
+See Appendix E for the reminder email faculty will receive each quarter about taking notes of correspondence with site supervisors and students and the Registrar's Office's role in maintaining such records.